Legislation

 - HaDSCO also has shared legislative responsibility for complaints relating to 'declared places' (places identified by the Disability Services Commission for the detention and rehabilitation of people who are 'mentally impaired accused') under the Declared Places (Mentally Impaired Accused) Act 2015.

-- In accordance with the Health Practitioner Regulation National Law Act (WA) 2010, HaDSCO consults with Australian Health Practitioner Regulation Agency (Ahpra) about complaints relating to registered health practitioners to determine the more appropriate agency to manage the complaint.
+- In accordance with the Health Practitioner Regulation National Law (WA) Act 2010, HaDSCO consults with Australian Health Practitioner Regulation Agency (Ahpra) about complaints relating to registered health practitioners to determine the more appropriate agency to manage the complaint.

 - HaDSCO may manage complaints about health, disability and mental health service providers that do not comply with the Western Australian Carers Charter under the Carers Recognition Act 2004.
 The Western Australian Carers Charter states that: